Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: Preliminaries

-Thus, we now need to solve the optimization problem \eqref{sde_value_fxn} under dynamics \eqref{eqn:sde_sde_is} to determine optimal control $\zeta(\cdot,\cdot)$.
-Previous control theory literature considers methods to solve such minimization problems~\cite{is_entropy,is_cross_entropy}, and the analytical solution for \eqref{sde_value_fxn} is given by the Hamilton-Jacobi-Bellman (HJB) PDE~ \cite{hjb_derivation}.
-This present study re-derives the HJB PDE using a dynamic programming approach, where the cost function \eqref{eqn:sde_cost_fxn} has multiplicative rather than additive structure for some running plus terminal cost commonly encountered in optimal control problems.
-Therefore, we first state and prove a dynamic programming equation for the value function $u(t,x)$.
+Subsequently, we solve the optimization problem \eqref{sde_value_fxn} under dynamics \eqref{eqn:sde_sde_is} to determine optimal control $\zeta(\cdot,\cdot)$.
+In existing literature on control theory, several methods were proposed to solve such minimization problems~\citep{is_entropy,is_cross_entropy}, and the analytical solution for \eqref{sde_value_fxn} is provided by the HJB PDE~ \citep{hjb_derivation}.
+Herein, we rederive the HJB PDE by using a dynamic programming approach, wherein cost function \eqref{eqn:sde_cost_fxn} possesses a multiplicative structure instead of an additive structure with a certain running plus terminal cost, commonly encountered in optimal control problems.
+Therefore, we first state and prove a dynamic programming equation for the value function $u$.